Reinforcement Learning with Dual-Observation for General Video Game Playing: Experimental Study

-\subsubsection{\emph{GoldDigger} with Risky Reward}
+\subsubsection{GoldDigger with Risky Reward}

+According to Table \ref{tab:golddigger_result} and the results of statistical tests provided in \emph{Appendix}, all agents with dual-observation (G2 and DORL) perform significantly better than or similar to those using GO only (G1 and G3) in playing training levels and test levels.
+Among those four types of input, DORL agents implemented with DQN and PPO usually holds the first place.
+For example, DQN agent with DORL achieves the highest score among all five levels.
+The performance of A2C agents is not stable enough due to the high variance of gradients.
+Any agent with DORL obtains significantly higher or similar game score compared to its version using other observation or pixel-based encoding.

+A notable observation of DQN agents is the disparate results of using the deterministic policy and the stochastic policy, especially in \emph{Level-2}.
+The former obtains $-1.2$ and the latter obtains $105.8$ as an average score. \emph{Level-2} is adapted from \emph{Level-0} by adding a wall (cf. Fig. \ref{fig:mutations}), making the avatar trap at a corner.
+The stochastic policy helps the avatar to explore the space and escape from the corner.
+All planning agents perform well in this game, but the random agent plays badly.

-Though \emph{Arcane} agents get superb results in \emph{GoldDigger}, they sometimes get a low score despite of its high average score.
-It may be explained that the agent sometimes attempts to approach a monster to attack it, however, due to the random behaviors of monster, the agent is killed before attacking. \emph{Arcane}s rarely win since collecting all the jewels is hard.
-In another way, it may be blamed to the drawback of traditional RL algorithm~\cite{garcia2015comprehensive}.
-RL agents usually pay more attention to how to get higher long-term expected reward, but sometimes ignore risks caused by some uncertainties, e.g., an agent biases more to gain score by attacking monsters but ignore the risk of being killed due to the direct use of game score as the reward.
+Despite the high average scores of DORLs in playing \emph{GoldDigger}, they sometimes get deficient scores which can be determined by the high variance shown in Table \ref{tab:golddigger_result}.
+PPO agent with DORL obtains 67.8 in \emph{Level-0} and 66.3 in \emph{Level-2} as standard deviations of scores.
+It may be explained by the fact that the agents sometimes attempt to approach a monster to attack it.
+However, due to the random behaviours of the monsters, the agent could be killed before attacking.
+DORLs rarely win since collecting all the jewels is hard.
+On the other hand, it may be blamed on the drawback of traditional RL algorithms~\cite{garcia2015comprehensive}.
+RL agents usually pay more attention to getting a higher long-term expected reward, but sometimes ignore risks caused by some uncertainties, e.g., agents bias more to gain score by attacking monsters but ignore the risk of being killed due to the direct use of the game score as the reward.
 Designing a suitable reward function for efficiently training a general agent is crucial.

-\subsubsection{Deceptive \emph{TreasureKeeper}}
+\subsubsection{Deceptive TreasureKeeper}

+As shown in Table \ref{tab:treasurekeeper_result}, most of the agents can obtain the maximum score ($35$) from \emph{Level-0} to \emph{Level-4}.
+According to the results of statistical tests provided in \emph{Appendix}, DQN agents with dual-observation (G2 and DORL) obtain significantly higher or similar scores than the ones with the global observation only (G1 and G3) when playing test levels.
+When using A2C as the base algorithm, the agent using tile-vector global observation only, thus G3, beats all the other agents.
+In particular, among all the agents, only A2C-G3 can win \emph{Level-1} and \emph{Level-3} with the maximum score at \emph{TreasureKeeper}.